Benefits of using SWOT Analysis Tool in ISO 9001

 Top management will need to demonstrate leadership so that everyone understands that the quality management system is central to how the business operates.

 😊 TIME - Do not underestimate the time involved!

 The ISO 9001:2015 transition deadline of 15 September 2018 is not that far away!

 As the new requirements are process based, we have found a timescale of between four to six months to complete the work involved is not unrealistic.

 😊 TEAMWORK - Involve the right people in the right ISO 9001:2015 Transition activities at the right time!

 Our experience to date leads us to believe that ISO 9001:2015 calls for a greater ‘facilitation’ approach compared to ISO 9001:2008, in order to guide top management through the processes involved in completing the work required by this major revision to the standard.

 Ideally, the facilitator will be someone with sufficient authority, experience and stature to achieve top management ‘buy-in’.

 The facilitator will also require a detailed knowledge of the various quality management tools and techniques available (including SWOT) and how they can be deployed effectively within the organization.

-This article has been authored by Daniel Psaila at ICON Quality & Safety Ltd for use on the NQA Certification Ltd website.
-ICON Quality & Safety Ltd is listed as a trusted and valued consultancy organization on NQA’s Associate Consultant Register.
+This article has been authored by Daniel Psaila at DANIELS Quality & Safety Ltd for use on the NQA Certification Ltd website.
+DANIELS Quality & Safety Ltd is listed as a trusted and valued consultancy organization on NQA’s Associate Partner Programme.
 To find out more please click here.